Number: ADMIN 030

 The Vice President for Finance and Administration (VPFA) has primary responsibility for ensuring that processes are in place for maintaining post‐issuance compliance with tax‐exempt bond regulations, delegating and providing oversight of these processes.

-A compliance coordinator (the “Compliance Coordinator”)will be designated to coordinate and document post‐issuance compliance monitoring activities and deadlines, and to ensure that compliance tasks are tracked and performed in an appropriate and timely manner, in accordance with the Appendix E - Post-Issuance Procedures and Appendix F – Post-Issuance Compliance Checklist, and any additional covenants required by specific bond agreements.
-These responsibilities are currently delegated to the Senior Treasury Analyst.
+A compliance coordinator (the “Compliance Coordinator”)will be designated to coordinate and document post‐issuance compliance monitoring activities and deadlines, and to ensure that compliance tasks are tracked and performed in an appropriate and timely manner, in accordance with the Appendix E - Post-Issuance Procedures and Post-Issuance Compliance Checklists as identified by bond documentation, and any additional covenants required by specific bond agreements.
+These responsibilities are currently delegated to designated staff in the Business Office.

 The VPFA, the designated Compliance Coordinator, and other appropriate CWI personnel shall consult with bond counsel and other legal counsel and advisors, as needed, following issuance of Bonds to ensure that all applicable post issuance requirements are met.